zigomir/rvdb/README.md

 Set your settings inside **vagrantconfig_local.yml**

-First one may take time because it will go and download ubuntu and set it all up
+# Build mah machine
+Than from your terminal inside this project type

     vagrant up

+First run may take time because it will go and download Ubuntu and set it all up

     vagrant ssh

 *vagrant ssh* won't work on Windows.
 Use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)